Jyotirmay-Chowdhury/Ecommerce-Sales-Dashboard---using-Power-BI--Mahadev-Ecommerce-Store/README.md

 # Ecommerce-Sales-Dashboard---using-Power-BI--Mahadev-Ecommerce-Store

+Analyze e-commerce sales data for creating and interacting with a Dashboard using Power BI

 The Ecommerce-Sales-Dashboard dashboard looks like:-

 Example:![DashboardPreview](https://github.com/Jyotirmay-Chowdhury/Ecommerce-Sales-Dashboard---using-Power-BI--Mahadev-Ecommerce-Store/blob/main/Mahadev-Ecommerce-Sales-Dashboard-using-Power-BI.jpg)

-Analyze e-commerce sales data for creating and interacting Dashboard using Power BI
+Analyze e-commerce sales data for creating and interacting with a Dashboard using Power BI

 # Question is About:-
 The owner of the Mahadev Store wants us to help them create a dashboard to track and analyze their online sales across India.